 Hymn to God, My God Analysis by John Donne | Stanza by Stanza

 John Donne wrote this hymn when he was seriously ill.
 Doctors made an analysis of the poet’s health and diagnosed fever and John Donne through poetic powers exemplified his condition in “Hymn to God, My God”.
-He, in fact, is preparing for the next world.
+In this poem, it seems that he is preparing for the next world.
 It was about 1623 when this hymn was written as mentioned by Helen Gardner and R. C. Bald.
 Indeed, the subject matter of the poem is death but it is not the only theme, which Donne has presented in this hymn.
 In addition to death, redemption, forgiveness, mercy, sufferings, and spirituality are also major themes of this hymn.
 It is about the sick condition of the poet.
 He feels that he is going to die but he has no fear of death.
 He has led a good life and now it is his time to move from misery to bliss.

 Click to read the poem on poetryfoundation instead of analysis of “Hymn to God, My God”.